 To the casual observer it may appear that Electronic Systems manufacturing is something that Britain did in the 1950s and 1960s; but since then, has moved inexorably to lower-cost economies leaving a post-industrial UK manufacturing with very little activity.
 Nothing could be further from the truth!

-Though it has undergone revolution in scope and shape under the influences of globalisation, the UK’s Electronic and Electrical Systems manufacturers continue to thrive, employing around 200,000 UK people in around 5,000 operations today.
+Though it has undergone revolution in scope and shape under the influences of globalisation, the UK’s Electronic Systems manufacturers continue to thrive, employing around 200,000 UK people in around 5,000 operations today.

-UK Electronic and Electrical Systems manufacturers are significant exporters, with the sample of companies surveyed in the Manufacturing Workstream of ESCO aggregating 72% of output exported and many companies exporting above 90% of output.
+UK Electronic Systems manufacturers are significant exporters, with the sample of companies surveyed in the Manufacturing Workstream of ESCO aggregating 72% of output exported and many companies exporting above 90% of output.

 Whilst off-shoring of UK manufacture has been a feature of recent years, 25% of those who had off-shored some or all of their production have subsequently re-shored manufacturing to the UK.
 And 85% of companies declared an intention to increase the number of products manufactured here.

 However, in the face of competition from other ambitious nations we need to continually review and reinforce UK advantages.

 R&D investment is vital to manufacturing operations – almost all companies interviewed had R&D operations in the UK associated with UK manufacturing.
 More than half also have associated R&D operations in the UK for products manufactured outside the UK.

 The physical separation of design and manufacturing has proven particularly problematic in some areas, and has been a key driver of the emerging trend to re-shoring manufacturing to the UK.

 Many of UK Electronic Systems manufacturers consider that there is a cost penalty for manufacturing in the UK.
 Companies making highly differentiated or high added-value products find locating their manufacturing in the UK of great technical benefit which can offset the increased cost – but only just!